 “And here we go.”
 Shea gave him an uneasy smile.

 “It will be all right, Shea.
 But my father must be stopped.
 And to do that, I’m going to need Ryan’s help.”

 “I know.”
 Her eyes searched his face.
 “I just wish we could have a little more time.”

 Leaning down, he touched his forehead to hers.
 No words could tell her how much he also wished that were true.

 They settled in to wait for the others.

 Note from the Author

 I hope you all enjoyed this bonus scene!
 I know I LOVED being back in the world of my vampires.
 Honestly, I wasn’t sure if I was going to continue this series or not, because I have so many other things I want to write, but I’m so excited to continue this story.
-And perhaps introduce some new characters?
+And I've introduced some new characters!